 Jesus saw what the disciples were doing and he did not like it.
 That just wasn’t fair to the children!
 Jesus told the disciples to stop, “Shame on you, stop telling the children they cannot come to me.”

 The disciples saw that Jesus was displeased so they let the children and parents come to Jesus.
 They were surprised that Jesus loved the children so much.
 They probably thought he only wanted to spend time with adults like them.

 After Jesus spent time with the children, he told the disciples something very important.
 “See these little children?
 See how they love me?
 They don’t brag or try to hurt anyone like some adults do.
 The kingdom of heaven is made for people who have hearts like little children.”

-- What did the mothers want Jesus to give their children?
+- What did the parents want Jesus to give their children?
 A blessing.

-- What did the disciples do when mothers brought their children to Jesus?
+- What did the disciples do when parents brought their children to Jesus?
 They tried to keep the children away.

 - When Jesus saw the disciples keeping the children away, what did he say?
 “Let the little children come to me”

 - 1,2,3 Jesus Loves Me